-Total income of the fund for the financial year ending 31st December 2020 was €154,194, representing a decrease as compared to the previous year.
-This decrease can be attributed to the impact of the COVID-19 Pandemic, which gave rise to a substantial decrease in parish collections and Clergy income.
+Total income of the fund for the financial year ending 31st December 2021 amounted to €230,214, representing an increase as compared to the previous year.
+This increase shows a recovery from the decrease attributed to the impact of the COVID-19 Pandemic in 2020, which gave rise to a substantial decrease in parish collections and Clergy income.

-Conversely, the results show an increase of €20,928 in legacies / bequests / donations in the financial year, which fluctuates from year to year.
+Income for the year also includes an increase of €28,965 in legacies / bequests / donations in the financial year, which fluctuates from year to year.

-Total expenditure from the Fund in the year under review amounted to €136,861, representing a reduction as compared to the previous year, which primarily arose due to decreased retirement payments arising during the year.
+Total expenditure from the Fund in the year under review amounted to €129,687, representing a reduction as compared to the previous year, which primarily arose due to decreased retirement payments arising during the year.

-The results for the year also include an unrealised gain on investments held by the Fund, which amounted to €47,255.
-The net result for the financial year, including the unrealised gain on investments amounting to €47,255, was a surplus amounting to €64,588.
+The results for the year include a gain amounting to €36,198 realised on the maturity of investments held by the Fund.
+The net result for the financial year, including the gain on investments, was a surplus amounting to €136,725.